leecheng28/Space-Shooter-Web/README.md

 # How to Control

-W, A, S, D - forward, left, backword, right right click - to shoot bolts
+W, A, S, D - forward, left, backword, right.

+Right click - to shoot bolts

 ENJOY :laughing: